 The study also highlighted a number of other issues impacting a firm’s potential profitability due to lack of technology.
 Of those professionals manually tracking billable time, 56% admitted they generally underestimated their hours.
 This is compared to just 18% of those who fully automated the process.
 And, with an average inaccuracy of 30-40%, there is some serious billable time being lost.

 The same can be said for manually tracking client cost-ledger, with 50% of firms underestimating ‘recharge’ costs, by an average of a quarter.
 The research also highlighted a dearth of fee-earner time analysis, with just 21% of firms analysing fee earner’s figures on a monthly basis.
 16% did this every six months, 37% yearly, while 19% never did it.

-Carl Olson, Commercial Director of Thomson Reuters Legal, Tax & Accounting ANZ, comments: “It’s surprising to see so many firms still relying on so-called ‘manual’ processes, despite the availability of proven and trusted time-saving alternatives such as online research portals and sophisticated practice management software.
+Carl Olson, ANZ Product Management Director, Thomson Reuters Legal, comments: “It’s surprising to see so many firms still relying on so-called ‘manual’ processes, despite the availability of proven and trusted time-saving alternatives such as online research portals and sophisticated practice management software.
 In some cases this costs time, but when a fee earner undercharges their hours, it’s a case of directly losing money.
 Firms that fail to adopt new technologies leave themselves open to being less competitive than those that do.”

 How much is this really costing?

 Underestimating fee earner’s time by 40%.
 Based on a typical senior solicitor’s charge out rate of $300 per hour, this equates to a potential $20,000 a month in lost revenue.
 Based on an average partner’s hourly rate of $800, this rockets to more than $51,000 a month.